sxsw/rfm/README.md

 # ginjo-rfm

 Rfm is a Ruby/Filemaker adapter - a ruby gem that allows scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
-Ginjo-rfm 2.0 adds some major enhancements, while remaining compatible with ginjo-rfm 1.4.x and lardawge-rfm 1.4.x (see ...).
+Version 2.0 adds some major enhancements, while remaining compatible with ginjo-rfm 1.4.x and lardawge-rfm 1.4.x (see ...).

 ## Documentation & Links